-This section contains a list of Grundsätzlich IT clients that are willing to act as reference.
+This section contains a list of Grundsätzlich IT B.V. clients that are willing to act as reference.
 Further information is available upon request.

 Immigratie- en Naturalisatie Dienst

 During 2013 Grundsätzlich IT B.V. provided a requirements analyst and data modeller for a new attempt to build a datawarehouse.
 The main focus of the consultant was the design of the data model for the storage of data from the INDIGO system, and the corresponding information analysis.
 At the end of the year the solution was up and running.
 Since then, the IND has been able to report accurately on historical data, even in the light of continuous (political) change.